 Once these two steps are completed, the Office of Student Affairs will review the application and supporting documentation.
-If educational accommodations are required, SAS will send an Accommodations Memo to the student's email address.
-SAS will also send the Accommodations Memo to the instructors of the student's courses, as well as to the Testing Center if testing accommodations are necessary.
+If educational accommodations are required, Student Affairs will send an Accommodations Memo to the student's email address.
+Student Affairs will also send the Accommodations Memo to the instructors of the student's courses, as well as to the Testing Center if testing accommodations are necessary.

-For more information concerning Student Access Services, contact the Office of Student Affairs located in the Student Center, Room 206, email access@angelina.edu, or call (936) 633-5344.
+For more information concerning Student Support Services, contact the Office of Student Affairs by email: studentservices@angelina.edu, or call (936) 633-5344.